Wyamio/Wyam.Web/Input/modules/readfiles.md

   - `SourceFileRoot`

-    The root search path without any nested directories (useful for outputting documents at the same location relative to the root path).
+    The absolute root search path without any nested directories (I.e., the path that was searched, and possibly descended, for the given pattern).

   - `SourceFilePath`

-    The full path of the file (including file name).
+    The full absolute path of the file (including file name).

+  - `SourceFilePathBase`

+    The full absolute path of the file (including file name) without the file extension.

   - `SourceFileBase`